2030 SDGs GAME

 The 2030 SDGs Game is a multiplayer, in-person, card-based game that simulates taking the “real world” into the year 2030.
-Designed in Japan in 2016, this experience has become a powerful and impactful social phenomenon in Japan, earning extensive media coverage and reaching over 12,000 participants last year.
-2030 SDGs Game events are held in corporate, governmental, educational, and community settings, and now has over 100 trained facilitators in a rapidly growing community within Japan.
+Designed in Japan in 2016, this experience has become a powerful and impactful social phenomenon in Japan, earning extensive media coverage and reaching over 50,000 participants over the last two years.
+2030 SDGs Game events are held in corporate, governmental, educational, and community settings, and there are now over 300 trained facilitators in a rapidly growing community within Japan.
 Now, due to a growing demand to bring the game to the rest of the world, we have created an English edition and are beginning to introduce it to a wider audience overseas.
 The game is designed to be played with anywhere from 5 to 50 players.
 (That number can be expanded to a maximum of around 200 with multiple parallel ‘worlds’ operating at the same time.)
 Play time is approximately 1 hour; with the necessary explanation and reflection afterward, it requires a minimum of 90 minutes, and generally works best in a 2 ½ hour time frame.

 Why make it a game?